 Is it really a great deal?

 For beginners, this might not be that affordable, unless if you really want to spend almost one grand.
-However, for home use or for studio recording, this digital piano could be one of your best musical instrument investment.
+However, for home use or for studio recording, this digital piano could be one of your best musical instrument investments.